rafael-santiago/cherry/doc/README.md

 ## What are actions?

 Actions are the ways how users can communicate each other.
-Your chatroom for example can admit that a user: "talks", "screams" and "mutters".
+Your chat room for example can admit that a user: "talks", "screams" and "mutters".

 The way to define it for a room is as follows: